artsy/artsy.github.io/_posts/2020-09-29-becoming-mobile-first-at-artsy.markdown

 [deploying iOS software is weird](https://artsy.github.io/blog/2020/03/02/ios-deploys-super-weird-totally-normal/).
-Engineers, designers, and product managers at Artsy are used to being able to quickly and cheaply deploy software to the _web_, not the App Store. iOS software is deployed to our user's hardware, not to servers we control, which introduces the possibility that users might no upgrade.
-Software we shipped years ago is still being ran today – we have the anayltics to prove it.
+Engineers, designers, and product managers at Artsy are used to being able to quickly and cheaply deploy software to the _web_, not the App Store. iOS software is deployed to our user's hardware, not to servers we control, which introduces the possibility that users might not upgrade.
+Software we shipped years ago is still being run today – we have the analytics to prove it.
 Not to mention that every app update has to go through Apple's App Store review process.
 Getting our product team aligned on a release schedule might also help us get aligned on the weirdness of deploying iOS software.